nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ### Build-Profile Command

-Given a normal traffic packet capture file, it is possible to create a profile from it.
+A normal traffic packet capture file makes it possible to create a profile.
 When creating the profile some other parameters need to be set, in particular, the industrial protocol of the communication, the window size for collecting packets, and computing statistics for them.

 ```
 Usage: IcsMonitor Build-Profile [options]